udaan-iitt/editions/2023_Spring/resume-article.md

 ### Why are you creating a resumé?

-“And when you’re feeling unmotivated, stare at your blank resume” - from a gentle, wise soul who wishes to nudge you in the right direction
+“And when you’re feeling unmotivated, stare at your blank resumé” - from a gentle, wise soul who wishes to nudge you in the right direction

-The answer to this question will give you a general idea of what you want your resumé to achieve, and consequently, what the content of your resume should be.
+The answer to this question will give you a general idea of what you want your resumé to achieve, and consequently, what the content of your resumé should be.
 Your purpose probably is “to stand out from other applicants” or “ to convince the recruiter that I am the best fit for this job”.

 Now that you’ve answered this question, you need to focus on the “How”.